singhrakeshgkp/spring/spring-data/spring-data-mongo/mongodb.md

 - Start your mongo db server, add the required properties in application.properties file to establish the connection
 - Create Person model class.
 - Create PersonRepo and PersonController class.
+- Perform the CRUD operation for person and write the Junit and Integration test cases.